Having payroll issues? Learn how to troubleshoot blocked payroll.

 This is a uniform tax that includes both an employee and employer tax.

 Some Colorado cities also require employers to pay OPT for business owners and officers who are not included on payroll.
-In your Gusto account, we'll ask you to include how many business owners/officers are not considered employees but are subject to OPT taxes—do not include owners or officers that you are paying taxable wages.
+In your Gusto account, we'll ask you to include how many business owners/officers are not considered employees but are subject to OPT taxes—do not include owners or officers that you are paying taxable wages to.

 Who is subject to the tax?